microsoft/vscode-remote-try-node/README.md

-# Try Out Development Containers: Node.js (test change)
+# Try Out Development Containers: Node.js

+A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
+You can try out development containers with GtiHub Codespaces or **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)**.

+[GitHub Codespaces](https://github.com/features/codespaces) both use this same concept to quickly create customized, cloud-based development environments accessible [from VS Code](https://aka.ms/vso-dl) or the web. _Request access to beta if user does not already have it_

+The [VS Code Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension allows you to clone a repository or open any folder mounted into (or already inside) a dev container and take advantage of VS Code's full development feature set.

-This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.
+This is a sample project that lets you try out either option in a few easy steps.

 > **Note:** If you're following the quick start, you can jump to the [Things to try](#things-to-try) section.

 ## Setting up the development container

+### GitHub Codespaces
+Follow these steps to open this sample in a codespace:
+1. **Insert instructions on creating a repo from the template**
+1. Use the  Code drop-down menu, and select Open with Codespaces.
+  - Insert screenshot of Code button

+### VS Code Remote - Containers
-Follow these steps to open this sample in a container:
+Follow these steps to open this sample in a container using the VS Code Remote - Containers extension:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).